gomolemontlhane/chat-app/README.md

 - Introduce push notifications for new messages.
 - Enhance performance optimization for large-scale use.

+## Team and Roles

+**Gomolemo Ntlhane (Backend Developer):**

+- Designed and implemented the backend using the MERN stack (MongoDB, Express.js, React, Node.js).
+- Developed and tested all backend APIs.
+- Designed and managed the MongoDB database.

+**Ncediso Nkambule (Frontend Developer):**

+- Developed the user interface using React.js.
+- Designed and implemented the user experience (UX).
+- Ensured seamless integration with the backend API.

 # Contributing

 Contributions are welcome!
 Follow these steps to contribute: